 Current Negotiations

-The seven basin states and numerous stakeholders are working to renegotiate the Colorado River Compact.
+The seven basin states and numerous stakeholders have been working to renegotiate the Colorado River Compact.
 The time period that was used as a basis for the average river flow (1905-1922) when the Compact was drawn up is now widely accepted to have been one of abnormally high precipitation.
 The current drought is likely a return to a natural cycle of much drier conditions.
 This, exacerbated by the effects of global climate change, leaves regulators with little choice but to rethink the Compact and its dictated water allocations.
+For now, the current Compact remains in place and we’ll keep on rafting.

 Become Informed and be an Advocate